rursache/ToDoList/README.md

 - [ ] Lockdown with FaceID/TouchID or passcode
 - [ ] Rearrange tasks manually
 - [ ] Smart dates (transform "'task name' today at 10:00" into a task with a date/time of today 10:00)
+- [ ] Widget for Today tasks

 ### Improvements
 - [ ] Better hashtag integration in comments
-- [ ] Delete comments
-- [ ] Edit comments

 ### Known bugs
-- [ ] IceCream lib won't sync task comments to cloudkit (https://github.com/caiyue1993/IceCream/issues/119)
+- [x] IceCream lib won't sync task comments to cloudkit (https://github.com/caiyue1993/IceCream/issues/119)

-## Frameworks used
+## Acknowledgements & Frameworks used

+An extensive list of acknowledgements for each external framework used is also available in app by accessing the settings screen.

+ToDoList is currently using:

  - LKAlertController
  - ActionSheetPicker-3.0